-There is a white flash and the Doctor is knocked unconscious.
-All that remains of the Demat gun is the Great Key.
+The Doctor is knocked unconscious, and all that remains of the demat gun is the Great Key.

 Sue: It’s a shit gun if you can only fire it twice.

 Sue: I wish he could wipe mine so I didn’t have to remember this.

-The Doctor returns to his TARDIS with the sound of jubilant Gallifreyans still ringing in his ears.
+The Doctor returns to his TARDIS with the sound of jubilant Gallifreyans ringing in his ears.

 Sue: And now the Daleks turn up…

 The Doctor opens the TARDIS door and he ushers his companion inside.
-But Leela has elected to stay on Gallifrey.
+But Leela wants to stay on Gallifrey.